SameerTrivedi1/XKeyTrace/README.md

-# 📝 Project Description: XKeyTrace – A Keylogging Utility in Python
+#  XKeyTrace – A Keylogging Utility in Python
 XKeyTrace is a lightweight keylogging utility designed for educational and monitoring purposes.
 Developed in Python, this tool captures and logs keyboard activity in real-time, mapping both standard and special keys (like Enter, Tab, Shift, etc.) to a readable format.
 Logs are stored locally and can be automatically sent via email at scheduled intervals for remote review.

 Key Features: